livingsocial/klomp/README.md

 use a fibonacci backoff approach, i.e., it will wait `fib(N)` seconds before trying to reconnect on the Nth attempt.

+### Message IDs

+Klomp uses the `uuid` gem to generate per-message unique identifiers.
+To disable generated message IDs, pass `:uuid => false` in the options hash.
+To customize to use your own generator, simply pass `:uuid => object` where the object you pass implements a `#generate` method that returns a string ID.

 ### Additional options for Klomp::Client

 <table>